HORRIFYING: Convicted Sex Offender Lured Foreign Woman To NJ To Abuse Her Kids, Feds Say

 Prosecutor's detectives arrested Hipscher on Aug.
 10, 2023.
 They charged him with aggravated sexual assault, aggravated sexual contact and child endangerment.

-He remained jailed as a series of unspeakable acts came to light.
+He remained jailed as a series of unspeakable allegations came to light.

 According to the subsequent federal complaint, a cellphone that was on Hipscher's bedside table "was logged into an account for an end-to-end encrypted email service based outside the United States" that belonged to him.